w3c/secure-payment-confirmation/explainer.md

 > **NOTE**: Most of the above flow happens in the background.
 The user
 > experience consists only of examining and agreeing to the transaction
 > details, and performing a [WebAuthn] interaction.

-**TODO**: Color-coded image here showing the authentication flow from the user perspective.
-Merchant site with 'pay' button, then overlaid payment transaction details, then WebAuthn interface, then success.

 For the handling of cases when no returned credentials match the current device, see [the Privacy section](#privacy-considerations).